YottaDB/YDBDoc/ProgGuide/devcycle.rst

 **-[no]embed_source**

-Instructs YottaDB to embed routine source code in the object code.
+Instructs YottaDB to embeds routine source code in the object code.
 The default is NOEMBED_SOURCE.
-Like other YottaDB compilation qualifiers, this qualifier can be specified through the $ZCOMPILE intrinsic special variable and gtmcompile environment variable.
+Like other YottaDB compilation qualifiers, this qualifier can be specified through the $ZCOMPILE intrinsic special variable and ydb_compile environment variable.
 EMBED_SOURCE provides $TEXT and ZPRINT access to the correct source code, even if the original M source file has been edited or removed.
 Where the source code is not embedded in the object code, YottaDB attempts to locate the source code file.
 If it cannot find source code matching the object code, $TEXT() returns a null string.
 ZPRINT prints whatever source code found and also prints a TXTSRCMAT message in direct mode; if it cannot find a source file, ZPRINT issues a FILENOTFND error.

 **-[no]i[gnore]**